 Typically, Tax Credit rents for units targeting households earning up to 60% of AMHI are set 10% or more below achievable market rents to ensure that the project will represent a sufficient value and have a good flow of tenants.
-As such, the proposed subject rents are expected to represent significant values relative to traditional market-rate product in the region, as they represent market rent advantages ranging from 41.0% to 44.8%.
-It is important to reiterate, however, that while the subject rents represent good market rent advantages, they are considered aggressive relative to the rents reported for comparable Tax Credit properties in this this region.
-Additionally, as illustrated in Section H, the subject two-bedroom units will have a limited base of demographic support (i.e.: capture rate) at their proposed rent level in the unlikely event the property lost Rental Assistance (RA) and had to operate exclusively under the LIHTC guidelines.
-Considering the preceding factors and given that two-bedroom units comprise the majority (75.0%) of the subject project, the subject project will likely experience an extended absorption period in this unlikely scenario.
+As such, the subject rents are expected to represent significant values relative to traditional market-rate product in the region, as they represent market rent advantages ranging from 37.6% to 42.6%.
+It is important to reiterate, however, that while the subject rents represent good market rent advantages, they are considered aggressive given the design of the subject project relative to the rents reported for comparable Tax Credit properties in this this region.
+Additionally, as illustrated in Section H, the subject project will have a limited base of demographic support (i.e.: capture rate) at the proposed rent levels in the unlikely event the property lost Rental Assistance (RA) and had to operate exclusively under the LIHTC guidelines.
+As such, the subject project will likely experience challenges in reaching and/or maintaining a stabilized occupancy rate in this unlikely scenario.

-In reality, the subject property will retain RA on 21 of 24 units and will offer a Private Rental Assistance (PRA) subsidy to all currently unassisted tenants, which will ensure the property remains a value and marketable within the Washington market following renovations.
+In reality, the subject property will retain RA on 37 of 40 units and will offer a Private Rental Assistance (PRA) subsidy to all currently unassisted tenants, which will ensure the property remains a value and marketable within the Washington market following renovations.
 The availability of RA will allow most tenants to continue paying 30% of their income towards rent rather than the non-subsidized rents evaluated throughout this report.
-Based on information contained in the tenant rent roll provided for the subject property at the time of this analysis, the current average tenant-paid rents of existing tenants at the subject property range from \$265 to \$415, depending upon bedroom type.
+Based on information contained in the tenant rent roll provided for the subject property at the time of this analysis, the current average tenant-paid rents of existing tenants at the subject property range from \$167 to \$217 among family units, or \$144 to \$391 among senior units, depending upon bedroom type.
 This demonstrates the value RA provides for the subject property and indicates that the property effectively represents a greater value than that indicated by the market rent advantages in the preceding table.